Afoot in the Porkies

 The yurts do not have electricity or running water.
 Water is supplied at one yurt; at the others, guests must filter water from streams.
 Wood is provided.
 They sleep four.

-Reserve cabins and yurts up to six months in advance at Michigan DNR Reservations , 800-447-2757.
+Reserve cabins, yurts and the tiny house six months in advance at Michigan DNR Reservations, 800-447-2757.

 The 358-page book "Porcupine Mountains Companion" (Nequaket Natural History Associates, $18.95), written by Bob Sprague and Michael Rafferty, has lots of helpful information, including trail descriptions, tips on dealing with fly invasions and 21 pages about the cabin descriptions.